KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 .. note::

-   In order to sample shape key animations controlled by drivers using bone transformations, they must be on a mesh object which is a direct child of the bones' armature.
+   In order to sample shape key animations controlled by drivers using bone transformations, they must be on a mesh object that is a direct child of the bones' armature.

 File Format Variations